Phanty133/LATA2021/server/api.md

+# APIs
-## API
+## Static data API
 ### **GET** `/api/data/routes` Returns the available routes
 #### Returns
 ```
 	[
 		{
 			routeId: string, // The route ID
-			shape: { // Typical RoutePath values are "a-b" and "b-a"
+			shape: { // The shape data of the route, Typical RoutePath values are "a-b" and "b-a"
 				<RoutePath>: [[Lat, Lng], ...],
 				...
-			}, // CLIENT ONLY - The shape data of the route
+			},
-			fullName: string, // CLIENT ONLY - The full name of the route, e.g. Pēternieki - Brīvības iela
+			fullName: string, The full name of the route, e.g. Pēternieki - Brīvības iela
-			shortName: string, // CLIENT ONLY - The short name of the route, e.g. 23, 40, etc.
+			shortName: string, The short name of the route, e.g. 23, 40, etc.
-			type: number, // CLIENT ONLY - Transport type: 0 - Bus, 1 - Trolleybus, 2 - Tram,
+			type: number, Transport type: 0 - Bus, 1 - Trolleybus, 2 - Tram,
+			url: string, // CLIENT ONLY - Rigas Satiksmes URL to the route
 		}
 	]
 ```